 Supplies Needed

-1. Design program – I’m using Design Space for my Cricut.
+- Design program – I’m using Design Space for my Cricut.
 I only use the free shapes and fonts that I have in my system so that I do not have to pay extra for them.
 So, basically, we will design a free Hoppy Easter shaker card.
 If designing in Design Space is not your thing, you can use any other design programs to help.
 My other go-to design programs are Vectornator for my iPad, and Inkscape when on my computer.
+If you don’t have time to design this card, don’t worry!
+I have recreated this file and you can get a copy of it here.

-4. Double-Sided Foam Tape – For the shaker card to work you need some thick tape to make space between the cardstock and clear sheets.
+- Double-Sided Foam Tape – For the shaker card to work you need some thick tape to provide a gap between the cardstock and clear sheets.

-5. Gems/Glitter/Confetti – As suggested by the name, a shaker card needs stuff inside to shake around.
+- Gems/Glitter/Confetti – As the name suggests, a shaker card needs to shake.
 You can use gems, glitter, confetti, or whatever you like.
 Using themed confetti is always fun as well.

-6. Cutting Machine – I use my Cricut Explore Air 2, but you can use any Cricut model, or a Silhouette as well.
+- Cutting Machine – I use my Cricut Explore Air 2, but you can use any Cricut model.
+If you are not a Cricut fan, you can use any other cutting machine such as a Silhouette.

 Let’s design our Hoppy Easter Shaker Card